-Supplementary Explanation Rules regarding Consideration of the standpoint of stakeholders is clearly consideration of the prescribed in Eisai's corporate philosophy which has been standpoint of established in the text of the articles of incorporation.
+Constant of Statemotics Supplementary Explanation Rules regarding Consideration of the standpoint of stakeholders is clearly consideration of the prescribed in Eisai's corporate philosophy which has been standpoint of established in the text of the articles of incorporation.
 A stakeholders through summary is given below. company Eisai believes that its stakeholders are patients and their families, regulations, etc. shareholders, and our employees.
 Through the following activities, Eisai strives to increase the value for our stakeholders as well as develop and maintain good relationships.
 1. Satisfying unmet medical needs, ensuring stable supply of high-quality products, and providing useful information on safety and efficacy 2.
 Timely disclosure of corporate managerial information, enhancement of corporate value, and proactive return to shareholders 3.
 Ensuring stable employment, offering challenging and fulfilling duties, and providing full opportunities for the development and enhancement of employees' capabilities The Company aims to nurture human assets who can continually generate innovation even under a rapidly-changing business environment.
 (The Company sees employees as important assets and refers to human resources as "human assets.")
 The foundation of the Company's human resources development is having each employee gain an understanding of the true needs of patients through sharing time with them.
 This generates motivation to know the joys and sorrows of patients and to create solutions to eliminate their anxieties.
 The Company has incorporated sharing with patients in a variety of internal training programs and is strengthening human resources development.
-To open the way for the vision of the medium-term business plan "EWAY Future & Beyond," the Company promotes selfinnovation and work to develop independent human resources with a sense of ownership.
+To open the way for the vision of the medium-term business plan "EWAY Future & Beyond," the Company promotes self- innovation and works to develop independent human resources with a sense of ownership.
 In FY2020, as group, in-person training became difficult due to the COVID-19 pandemic, we executed various training online.
-Utilizing the benefits of online sessions, each training session was short and the content was given continuity, with sessions
+Utilizing the benefits of online sessions, each training session was short and the content was given continuity, with sessions was shore and the content was firen continuity, with sessions